Pterocryptis cochinchinensis

 Pterocryptis cochinchinensis is a species of catfish found in the Nam Xam basin in Laos, Vietnam, south-eastern China, and Thailand.

 This species reaches a length of 40.1 cm.

+Genomics

+A near telomere-to-telomere genome assembly of Pterocryptis cochinchinensis was published in 2026.
+The genome size is approximately 931.7 Mb, with the assembly anchored to 28 chromosomes.
+The assembly has a BUSCO completeness of 96.7%, and 28,079 protein-coding genes were functionally annotated.

 Type Locality

 The type locality is listed as Cochinchine.

 Etymology

 The fish is named in honor of Cochinchine, now known as southern Vietnam, which is the type locality of the fish.